-The Cessna 210 single-engine plane, which ripped into pieces as it plunged to the ground, went down shortly before 6 p.m.
-Sunday in a residential area of Roy, Utah, according to Ogden police dispatcher Brittany Dean.
+The Cessna 210 single-engine plane went down shortly before 6 p.m. in a residential area of Roy, Utah, according to Ogden police dispatcher Brittany Dean.

 The plane had been cleared for landing at nearby Ogden Airport when it crashed, said Mike Fergus of the Federal Aviation Administration.

 Gary Cox was in the neighborhood, attending a family birthday party, when the power went out right after the plane went down.
-He told CNN affiliate KSL that he and a few other people found Roop lying on the ground.
+He told CNN affiliate KSL that he and a few other people found a man, later identified as the pilot, lying on the ground.

 "He was confused, hurt and in a lot of pain," Cox said.
 "But he was able to answer questions and get where he needed to be."